open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 #### Metrics

 > **Note**
-> Metrics are not available for .NET Framework.
+> Metrics are only available for .NET Framework when tracing is enabled.

 The following example demonstrates adding `HttpClient` instrumentation with the extension method `.AddHttpClientInstrumentation()` on `MeterProviderBuilder` to